Modifying ISO Tanks

 However, there are situations where steam is unavailable.
 If 440 volt, 3 phase electricity is available, Qualitank can fit an external heater that pumps heated glycol around the steam coils.
 Below is a 25,000 Litre ISO Tank we have fitted with a 12KW Glycol heater.

 Our ISO Tank Containers are often used in a static location and connected up to equipment to stop/start pumps or other ancillary equipment.
 We can modify the tank and fit the relevant sensors to allow automatic control of external equipment.
 The tank above has had a simple overfill alarm fitted.

 Increasingly, health and safety concerns mean our customers need a collapsible handrail fitted .
 The above ISO tank has a collapsible handrail in the raised position.

 Bottom Loading and Discharge

-We can fit piping and valves so the tank operator does not have to leave the ground for loading or discharging.
-Using compressed air the ISO Tank can be pressurised to pump the contents out through modified pipework.
+Qualitank can fit piping and valves to each ISO Tank so that the operator does not need to leave the ground for loading or discharging.
+As a result, compressed air can be used to pressurise the Tanktainer and the contents pumped out through the modified pipework.

 A customer needed a larger outlet.
 We changed the diameter from 3″ to 6″.